etalented/multipay/readme.txt

 6. Remember to Save Changes

 == Changelog ==

+= 1.4.3 =
+*   Deprecated CURL requests for HTTP API where TLS verification was disabled
+*   Help text update

 = 1.4.2 =
 *   Fixed expired link error when pressing save or reset on Processing tab